-Early land transfer to Copacabana to visit its sanctuary.
+Early morning, we are transferred to Copacabana to visit its sanctuary.
 All services on this day and next day are on seat-in-coach/share basis.
-Then head to Titicaca Lake and board the Catamaran Cruise Ship to Sun Island, the legendary birthplace of the Inca Empire.
-Buffet Lunch on board.
-Visit Challapampa Village and enjoy of the participative tourism, visitors have the opportunity to interact with one of the most unspoiled indigenous Titicaca villages through an innovative program organized with the local community visiting their own museum, chapel, school, a typical house, sailing in their vessels to an Inca holy temple, andean ritual and walking through Inca trails.
+Then head to Titicaca Lake and board a catamaran cruise ship to Sun Island, the legendary birthplace of the Inca Empire.
+En route, we will enjoy buffet lunch on board.
+Visit Challapampa Village, where we have the opportunity to interact with one of the most unspoiled indigenous Titicaca villages through an innovative program organized with the local community.
+We will visit their museum, chapel, school and a typical house.
+We will also have the chance to sail in their vessels to an Inca holy temple, witness an Andean ritual and walk through Inca trails.

 Day 04: Sun Island/Inti Wata Complex/Chua (Cruise)/La Paz (Drive)

-Catamaran Cruise Ship sails across the lake enjoying breakfast and the overwhelming panorama visiting the Pilkokaina Inca Palace.
-Continue to the Inti Wata Cultural Complex including the Ekako Underground Museum, the traditional medicine and the Titikaka Reed Shipbuilders display centers, the Pachamama agricultural Inca terraces, a handicraft center, the Intica lounge and at the Manco Kapac look out the largest variety of Andean camelids.
-Visit the Inca Garden, steps and the Inca fountain.
-This visit also includes a sailing experience aboard a huge Titikaka traditional reed vessel.
-Buffet lunch on board while sailing to Chua harbor.
-Land transfer to La Paz city.
-Arrival around evening.
+Our catamaran cruise sails across the lake.
+Savour breakfast and the incredible panorama of the surrounding mountains.
+We stop to visit the Pilkokaina Inca Palace.
+Then continue to the Inti Wata Cultural Complex, including the Ekako Underground Museum, the traditional medicine and the Titicaca Reed Shipbuilders display centers, the Pachamama agricultural Inca terraces, a handicraft center and the Intica lounge.
+At the Manco Kapac, look out for the largest variety of Andean camelids.
+We also explore the Inca Garden, steps and Inca fountain.
+We end our visit with a fantastic sailing experience aboard a huge Titicaca traditional reed vessel.
+Buffet lunch will be on board while sailing to Chua harbor.
+Afterwards, we will transfer back to La Paz city and arrive at our hotel in the evening.